TimurKady/django-fast-treenode/docs/admin.md

     )
 ```

-Important Notes:
+!!! note
+    - **Customizable Data Source**: The `data-url` attribute can be adjusted to fetch tree data from a custom endpoint.
     - **Requires jQuery**: The widget relies on AJAX requests, so ensure jQuery is available when using it outside Django’s admin.
     - **Dynamically Fetches Data**: It loads the tree structure asynchronously, preventing performance issues with large datasets.
-- **Customizable Data Source**: The `data-url` attribute can be adjusted to fetch tree data from a custom endpoint.

 If you plan to use this widget in non-admin templates, make sure the necessary **JavaScript and CSS files** are included:
 ```html